Unsourced Random Access: A Comprehensive Survey: Conclusions

 Current solutions look at the URA problem in a single shot.
-However, the transmission is continuous and spans several frames in many practical applications.
-In these cases, machine learning techniques such as reinforcement learning can be used to adapt to the environment and learn suitable transmission strategies.
-Machine learning techniques can also be used to simplify some blocks in the decoding process, such as user activity detection (similar to the deep learning based solutions in \cite{deSouza2023}) and channel estimation.
-For instance, in \cite{Zhang2024}, the authors show that employing a dictionary learning based solution obviates the need for pilots for channel estimation in the fading URA scenarios while maintaining an acceptable performance.
-Machine learning techniques can also be utilized to make the system more robust against changes in the environment or system hyper-parameters such as the active user load, especially as the design parameters of many existing URA solutions heavily depend on these hyper-parameters.
+However, the transmission is recurrent and spans several frames in many practical applications.
+In such cases, ML techniques, such as reinforcement learning, can be employed to adapt to the environment and learn suitable transmission strategies.
+ML techniques can also be used to simplify certain blocks in the decoding process, such as user activity detection (similarly to the deep learning-based solutions in \cite{deSouza2023}) and channel estimation.
+For instance, in \cite{Zhang2024}, the authors demonstrate that employing a dictionary learning-based solution eliminates the need for pilots for channel estimation in URA scenarios over fading channels while maintaining an acceptable performance.

-It can be vice versa as well: URA techniques can be employed to better realize some machine learning based solutions.
-For instance, in federated learning, the receiver is only interested in the sum of the transmitted signals (a function of neural network weights or their updates), not them separately.
-The users transmit simultaneously in over-the-air federated learning, which exploits the additive nature of the wireless channel.
-This alongside the huge number of potential users in envisioned federated learning applications, makes URA a suitable framework for the physical layer \cite{Tian2023,Qiao2023}.
-Note that in this case, PUPE is not a suitable metric as the receiver is not interested in the transmitted messages themselves but only in their summation.
-So, new metrics (even higher-level machine learning based ones such as accuracy) need to be employed to better capture the system performance.
+Apart from general challenges in implementing ML solutions in communication systems, such as energy and computational constraints and compatibility with legacy systems, there are some that are specific or more pronounced in a URA setup, which is mostly due to the massive number of potential users (up to the order of millions) and their sporadic activity.
+Training a neural network with an input of very large size (due to the massive number of potential users) with non-stationary characteristics (due to the sporadic activity) is a very challenging task.

+URA can also be employed to enable distributed learning among wireless agents.
+In federated learning (FL), the goal of the parameter server, which acts as the orchestrator, is to aggregate local model updates from many clients at each iteration, and update the global model by averaging these models \cite{Chen2021}.
+When clients are co-located, and the parameter server is a wireless access point, model updates have to be communicated over a shared wireless channel.
+In conventional methods, this requires sharing the available channel resources among the active clients; however, in FL, the parameter server is not interested in individual updates.
+Therefore, in \cite{Amiri2020}, over-the-air computing (OAC) was proposed to exploit the signal superposition property of wireless signals.
+This would allow the parameter server to directly receive the summation of the model updates.